Fidexy/Obsidian/AAE2003/Fuel Systems.md

 	- Made from biomass, requires few or no modifications, yields lower emissions, but is expensive.
 - **Compressed natural gas (CNG)**.
 - **Liquid hydrogen**.
+# Types of Fuel Tanks
+- **Integral tanks**
+	- Made by sealing off compartments inside sings
+	- Saves weight by using existing structures to contain fuel
+- **External wing tanks**
+	- Mounted on wing tips or under the wing
+	- Can be dropped
+- **Collector tanks**
+	- Receive sfuel be fore it goes to the engines
+	- Always remains full of fuel, which suppresses fluctuations in fuel flow caused by sloshing
+	- Used to prevent fuel starvation from sloshing in wing tanks
 # Fuel System Components
 - **Fuel Tanks:**
 	- Stores and supplies fuel